Montreal Screwjob: Bret Hart's WWE return

-Bret returned on the January 4, 2010, episode of Raw, and promptly called out Michaels in order to bury the hatchet.
+Bret returned on the January 4, 2010, episode of Raw, and promptly called out Michaels to bury the hatchet.
 Hart and Michaels then aired their grievances with one another while recognizing that their Ironman match at WrestleMania XII ought to be the highlight of their relationship rather than the Montreal Screwjob.
-The pair shook hands and Michaels turned as if to deliver Sweet Chin Music, but instead chose to embrace Hart.
+The pair shook hands, and Michaels turned as if to deliver Sweet Chin Music, but instead chose to embrace Hart.
 While many cast doubts on the sincerity of their reconciliation, Hart has confirmed that it was indeed genuine, as did Michaels, and acknowledged that he felt that Michaels changed as a person, for the better.
-Later in the night, a storyline between Hart and McMahon began with the two appearing to have their own reconciliation only to have McMahon subsequently kick Hart in the gut: in real life, Hart and McMahon have been on slight speaking terms since 2002, when McMahon called Hart during his recovery from a stroke.
+Later in the night, a storyline between Hart and McMahon began with the two appearing to have their reconciliation, only to have McMahon subsequently kick Hart in the gut: in real life, Hart and McMahon have been on slight speaking terms since 2002, when McMahon called Hart during his recovery from a stroke.
 The feud culminated in an encounter at WrestleMania XXVI, which saw Hart defeat McMahon in a match that involved the Hart family.
 After the match, Hart would continue to periodically work televised events for WWE.
 Hart briefly held the WWE United States Championship in May 2010, a title he had held four times previously, all during his tenure in WCW.
 It was Hart's first championship reign in WWE since the Montreal Screwjob.

 Hart appeared on the September 10, 2012, episode of Raw at the Bell Centre in Montreal, marking his return for the first time to the same building where the Screwjob occurred, where he took part in an interview segment featuring John Cena and WWE Champion CM Punk.
 However, the episode was overshadowed by Jerry Lawler's real on-air heart attack earlier in the evening, from which he eventually made a full recovery.
 He also briefly appeared during the 2013 Royal Rumble, giving a pep talk to Alberto Del Rio before his Last Man Standing match for the World Heavyweight Championship with Big Show.
-On the May 27, 2013, episode of Raw, it was named 'Bret Hart Appreciation Night'.
-Bret was pictured in the evening speaking to the likes of Kane, Daniel Bryan and Cena among others.
+On May 27, 2013, an episode of Raw, was named 'Bret Hart Appreciation Night'.
+Bret was pictured in the evening speaking to the likes of Kane, Daniel Bryan, and Cena, among others.
 At the end of the show, Michaels and Lawler handed him a plaque commemorating his career.
 The following week, Bret took part in 'WWE Inbox', a webshow held by WWE on its YouTube channel where Bret answered fans' Twitter questions.